axelarnetwork/axelar-contract-deployments/xrpl/docs/custom-token-link.md

 ```
 **_NOTE:_**
 The decimal precision of `15` is hardcoded to avoid double scaling between the XRPL contracts and ITS Hub.
 Future release of
-XRPL contracts will use directly the ITS Hub instance allowing for user specified values.
+XRPL contracts will use the ITS Hub instance directly.

 ### 7. XRPL Remote Token Registration